mangalam-research/wed/README.rst

 suite again, make sure to run ``make test`` before you run the suite again because otherwise the suite will run against the old code.

+.. warning:: Some of the browser-dependent tests may fail on browsers
+             other than Chrome.
+Eventually, wed will work the same on all browsers but at the moment development efforts are spent elsewhere than hunting down differences in browser behavior.
+For instance, as of 2013/07/19 some of the caret movement tests fail on Firefox.
+This does not prevent using wed on Firefox.

+.. warning:: As part of normal development, wed is tested on Chrome
+             first, Firefox second, but no other browsers.

 Demo
 ====

 The demo is located in `<web/kitchen-sink.html>`_.
-(Yes, this name is inspired from Ace.)
 To run it, you must have a minimal server running just like the one needed to run the browser-dependent test suit and then point your browser to `<http://localhost:8888/web/kitchen-sink.html>`_ if you use the suggested servers or to whatever address is proper if you roll a server using a different port or address.
 The demo currently starts